Makhaniya Lassi- Jodhpur Street Foods

-5 Must-Have Street Foods in Jodhpur
+5 Must-Have Jodhpur Street Foods

-Sri Mishrilal’s outlet is close to the Clocktower and sells the famous Makhaniya lassi.
+Sri Mishrilal’s outlet is close to the clocktower and sells the famous Makhaniya lassi.
 Curd, sugar, cardamom and saffron are all churned to make a thick lassi which is served with a dollop of fresh butter.
 Since no water is added this lassi is creamy, and you can actually eat it rather than drinking it.

 Whole green chilli is stuffed and coated in a gram flour mix and then deep-fried.
 It looks like the usual pakora on the outside, but it is only when you bite into it that the green chilli reveals its fiery taste.
 The tamarind and mint chutney make for perfect adjuncts for it.

-Mirchi Bada @Rafiq Somani
+Mirchi Bada, Jodhpur Street Food @Rafiq Somani

 For the Marwaris, kachoris are comfort food.
 It is a flat disc made of flour and dough filled with assorted stuffing and then deep-fried.
 If you have a sweet tooth, then do try the mawa kachori.
 It is richly stuffed with mawa, semolina, cardamom, cashew, and nuts.
 It is served with sugar syrup.
 If you are a conformist, then the savoury pyaaz/onion kachori is what you will swear by.
 Janta Sweet Home on Nai Sarak and Arora Namkeen outside the Sadar Market is known for their kachoris and mirchi badas.